Skip to main content Skip to footer

 • evidence-based recommendations to reduce the risk of healthcare worker-to patient-transmission of bloodborne viruses (BBVs) in the clinical setting, and

-According to the integrated guidance, a new healthcare worker (HCW) or student working in NHS Scotland who may be involved in Exposure Prone Procedures (EPPs),has to provide evidence that they are not infected with the BBVs (Hepatitis B (HBV), Hepatitis C (HCV) and Human immunodeficiency virus (HIV)) or, if they are living with BBVs, they meet certain criteria prior to commencing employment or being accepted onto a training course.
+According to the integrated guidance, a new healthcare worker (HCW) or student working in NHS Scotland who may be involved in Exposure Prone Procedures (EPPs),has to provide evidence that they are not infected with the BBVs (Hepatitis B (HBV), Hepatitis C (HCV) and Human immunodeficiency virus (HIV)) or, if they are living with BBVs, that they meet certain criteria prior to commencing employment or being accepted onto a training course [1,3].

 A new healthcare worker (HCW) is defined as: